 Respectful Communication for Post-Divorce Parenting – Is that Possible?

 If you are separated/divorced, and you have young children; be prepared that the journey ahead will involve ongoing communication and parenting with your former spouse.
 And if you are like many couples, then chances are this might not seem very enticing at this point.

 To compound things, you may also be finding your life becoming busier with navigating children’s schedules and activities.
-Children are often involved in sports, music, school activities; making the weekly calendar look more like a maze of who goes where with whom instead of parenting.
+Children are often involved in sports, music and school activities; making the weekly calendar look more like a maze of who goes where with whom instead of parenting.